rossant/ipymd/README.md

   ...
   ```
   * Publish on pypi!
-  * Your users will now be able to `pip install myformat`, then configure their notebook to use your format with the name `my_format`.
+  * Your users will now be able to `pip install myformat`, then configure their Notebook to use your format with the name `my_format`.